Parallel BZIP2 (PBZIP2)

 The pbzip2 program is a parallel version of bzip2 for use on shared memory machines.
 It provides near-linear speedup when used on true multi-processor machines and 5-10% speedup on Hyperthreaded machines.
 The output is fully compatible with the regular bzip2 data so any files created with pbzip2 can be uncompressed by bzip2 and vice-versa.

 The default settings for pbzip2 will work well in most cases.
 The only switch you will likely need to use is -d to decompress files and -p to set the # of processors for pbzip2 to use if autodetect is not supported on your system, or you want to use a specific # of CPUs.
+Note, that if you are using a large number of CPUs you may wish to lower your default stack size setting (with the -S switch or ulimit) to reduce the amount of memory each thread uses.

 Example 1: